Summary

 Wikipedia

-John Charles Carney Jr. (born May 20, 1956) is an American politician serving as the 74th governor of Delaware since 2017.
-A member of the Democratic Party, Carney served as the U.S. representative for Delaware’s at-large congressional district from 2011 to 2017 and as the 24th lieutenant governor of Delaware from 2001 to 2009.
-He also served as Delaware’s secretary of finance from 1996 to 2000.[1]
-He first unsuccessfully sought the Democratic nomination for governor in 2008, losing to Jack Markell.
-He ran for governor again in 2016 and won, succeeding Markell, who was term-limited.
-He was reelected in 2020, defeating Republican Julianne Murray with 59.5% of the vote.
+John Charles Carney Jr. (born May 20, 1956) is an American politician who has served since 2017 as the 74th governor of Delaware.
+A member of the Democratic Party, Carney was the U.S. representative for Delaware’s at-large congressional district from 2011 to 2017, the 24th lieutenant governor of Delaware from 2001 to 2009, and Delaware’s secretary of finance from 1996 to 2000.[1]

 Early life and education

-Carney was born in Wilmington, Delaware, and raised in Claymont, the second of nine children of Ann Marie (née Buckley) and John Charles “Jack” Carney (1925-2014).[2]
-Both his parents were educators.[3]
-His great-grandparents immigrated from Ireland.[4]
+Carney was born in Wilmington, Delaware, and raised in Claymont, the second of nine children of Ann Marie (née Buckley) and John Charles “Jack” Carney.[4]
+Both his parents were educators.[5]
+His great-grandparents immigrated from Ireland.[6]
 Carney was quarterback of the 1973 state championship St. Mark’s High School football team, and earned All-Ivy League and Most Valuable Player honors in football at Dartmouth College, from which he graduated in 1978.
 At Dartmouth, he joined the local Beta Alpha Omega fraternity.
-He later coached freshman football at the University of Delaware while earning his master’s degree in public administration.[5][6]
+He later coached freshman football at the University of Delaware while earning his master’s degree in public administration.[7][8]

 Political career